vgowri/chicago-crime/README.md

 Interactive Filters for Analysis
 This feature allows users to filter the data dynamically based on specific criteria, such as crime type, location, date range, or arrest status.
 These filters help to drill down into specific subsets of data and uncover deeper insights.

+This structure should give a detailed overview of your Chicago Crime Data Analysis project, making it easy for others to understand its objectives, features, and how they can use or contribute to it.